Line S2 (Nanjing Metro): History

-In 2020, the mayors of Nanjing and Ma'anshan Cities jointly signed the "Ningma Intercity Railway Co-construction Cooperation Agreement".
+In 2020, the mayors of Nanjing and Ma'anshan jointly signed the "Ningma Intercity Railway Co-construction Cooperation Agreement".

 The tender notice for the survey, design and review of the Nanjing-Ma'anshan intercity railway was released in September 2021.
 The first phase of the Nanjing section will have 8 stations and 26.9 kilometers, and the second phase will have 4 stations and 11.2 kilometers.

 Construction of the Ma'anshan section, an elevated line from Cihugaoxinqu to Taibai, started on 30 December 2020.
 The Nanjing section started construction on December 28, 2021.